foliolabs/folioshell/README.md

 ## Authors

-See the list of [contributors](https://github.com/wordplugs/wp-console/contributors).
+See the list of [contributors](https://github.com/foliolabs/folioshell/contributors).

 ## License

-The `wordplugs/wp-console` plugin is licensed under the MPL v2 license - see the LICENSE file for details.
+The `foliolabs/folioshell` repository is licensed under the MPL v2 license - see the LICENSE file for details.